Nora Sturges Health Centre, Angola

 The Centre is run by Revd Antonio Domingos who is also a provincial inspector for health.
 It has 6 other members of staff and offers health provision to many who live in the area of Esperanca in Lobito municipality.
 The centre is overseen by Mr Silva Jose from the Angolan Diocese Department for Community Development Projects.
 The healthcare system in Angola is struggling and the population faces huge health challenges of malaria, cholera, yellow fever, HIV and with chronic shortages of clinics, hospitals and trained staff.
 Despite its wealth Angola still has one of the highest infant mortality rates and one of the world’s lowest life expectancies.

 Although the Health Centre receives no support from the Angolan government and its only income is gifts from the UK, it does all it can to make a difference in this area of Lobito.
 But if it is to be effective it needs a reliable income on a monthly basis to pay for staff wages, drugs, medical supplies.
-An independent review of the clinic in autumn 2016 showed that the clinic needed more support, training, resources and funding to better meet the needs of the local people.
-It has begun some refurbishment and it has bigger future plans but it is in desperate need of more funding to enable this to happen.
+After an independent review of the clinic in autumn 2016 showing that the clinic needed more support, training, resources and funding to better meet the needs of the local people, it began a refurbishment supported by MANNA and was recently re-opened.

-If you would like to support this work directly, click here to give a one-off donation or support it regularly: https://www.give.net/20037526
+If you would like to support this work directly, click below to give a one-off donation or support it regularly.
+Or for more information, email [email protected]